-Once we take time to assess and observe how we react, the better we’ll cope, but maybe not in the beginning.
-Chaos and change are both necessary parts of life that if utilised, can help us learn how to manage our lives successfully.
+Once we stand back, assess and observe how we react, we will cope better.
+But chaos and change are both necessary and, if utilised positively, will help us learn how to manage our lives appropriately.

 When we look at a situation objectively, we begin to understand more of what we need to do to transform our ideas into possibilities.
 It’s not always easy to know which thoughts or ideas will work, but drawing on previous experiences and using our intuition will help us reach the necessary conclusions.

 The more experience we have in dealing with chaotic situations, the easier those situations are to deal with.
 When we find things easy, we will spend less time working through those things.
 Each situation is different and must be assessed separately.